Head of Emerging Technology - 18 February 2021 -

 When there is a connectivity issue, storing data locally and ensuring its processing is a more viable option than the traditional modes.

 Better segregation of data leads to better data management and reduces cost.
 Edge computing makes it easier.
-It optimizes the use of cloud and available bandwidth.
+It optimizes the use of the cloud and available bandwidth.

 Scaling between Edge and Cloud is an ability that helps edge computing manage data volume.
 The system is designed to ensure a balance and maximize output.